BirdLife Southern Queensland

 This is a diverse area, from the white dunes of the World Heritage Fraser Island to the red dunes of the Simpson Desert National Park.
 In between are beaches, mountains and plains containing wetlands, heaths, rainforests, mulga and brigalow scrubs, grasslands, eucalypt forests and woodlands.

 We specialise in bird surveys with an emphasis on threatened species and habitats, especially in a number of Key Biodiversity Areas.
-We are taking an increased interest in local conservation issues where birds are affected.
+We have a strong conservation focus at a local and regional level that aligns with Birdlife Australia’s Bird Conservation Strategy.

-There are seven Local Groups.
+There are seven local groups: Gold Coast, Sunshine Coast, Brisbane South & Logan, Brisbane North, Redlands and Brisbane Bayside, Darling Downs and Wide-Bay Burnett.
 They have a rich program of birdwatching events and surveying activities in designated local areas.

 Get involved